fenago/katacoda-scenarios/apache-spark/apache-spark-ui/steps/4/text.md

 Lineage Graph
 Web Interface

-Since there is no job running, you won’t be able to see any metrics.
+Since there is no job running, you won't be able to see any metrics.